rtzam/gcody/README.md

 for i in range(1,cycles):
     # simple move allows for modality (not repeating commands)
     # it makes the GCODE prettier :)
-    # unfortunately not all printers support it :(
+    # unfortunately, not all printers support it :(
     g.simple_move(y=10) # movement in y
     g.simple_move((-1)**i * distance) # movement in x